Geethikaaa-27/team-showcase/README.md

 ## 🌟 Features

-### 🧢 Team Overview
-- Displays the **team name**, **logo**, and **slogan** in a bold and centered header.
-- Clean and modern layout with responsive design.
+- Responsive layout

-### 🧑‍🤝‍🧑 Player Cards Grid
-- Shows a grid of **player cards** featuring:
-  - Player image
+- Animated player cards
+- Click-to-view modal with player stats
-  - Name
+- Clean, interactive UI
-  - Role (e.g., Batsman, Bowler, All-Rounder)
-- Hover effects to enhance interactivity and user engagement.

-### 🔍 Player Details Modal
-- Clicking a player card opens a **modal popup** showing detailed stats:
+## How to Use
+Click on any player card to view detailed stats including:
 - Strike Rate
 - Matches Played
 - Jersey Number
 - Best Performance
-- Smooth opening and closing transitions for better UX.

 ---